saijagtap0012-lgtm/Data_Analytics_Portfolio/NHS-Waiting-Time-Analysis/README.md

 This chart highlights the percentage of patients waiting in A&E, helping identify potential service delays and pressure on emergency departments.

+## Conclusion

+This analysis highlights trends in NHS waiting times and service demand across providers.
+The insights generated from this analysis can help healthcare organisations monitor operational performance and identify areas where service delays may occur.

 More projects will be added including SQL and Power BI and Tableau dashboards.